mukulamy/VitaMind/README.md

 # VitaMind
 Solution for Google Solution Challenge 2023

-This project is created for Google Solution Challenge 2023 under the "Good Health" United Nation Sustainable Development Goal.
+This project is created for Google Solution Challenge 2023 under the "Good Health and Well Being" United Nation Sustainable Development Goal.

 # How to access this?